MacdonaldRobinson/react-blog-demo/README.md

 - Using CSS Scroll snap
 - Filter Blog Posts and highlight the filterText in the blog content, as it filters the list, it highligts the words
 - Dynamicly changing the base path based on the environment ( VITE_ environment variables from .env file based on environment)
+- Using github workflow to deploy to github pages